mg-data-portfolio/mg-data-portfolio/README.md

 # Michael Gannon - Future Data Analyst
 *Cork Ireland | Project Manager transitioning to Data Analytics*

-<br><br>
+I'm a project manager with a passion for using data to uncover business insights and guide smarter decisions.
+After several rewarding years leading projects at Fexco, I’m now focusing on expanding my skill set to pursue a career in data analytics and business intelligence.

-I am a project manager with a passion for leveraging data for business insights.
-Currently, I'm on an upskilling journey via DataCamp and Coursera with the goal of pivoting from project manager to Data Analyst / BI Analyst.
+I’m currently upskilling through DataCamp and Coursera, building my technical foundation in SQL, Tableau, and data visualization.
+This repository documents my learning journey and showcases the portfolio projects I’m developing along the way.

-<br><br>
+My goal for 2026 is to secure an entry-level Data Analyst or BI Analyst role in Ireland—bringing together my project management experience and growing data expertise to deliver meaningful insights.

 ## Aspirations & Upskilling Journey
 Transitioning from Fexco PM to Data Analytics.
 Actively completing self-led learning SQL and Tableau; using this repo to build portfolio projects that showcase my technical data skills.
 Eager for entry/junior DA roles in Ireland.
 Stay tuned!